Jeremy Larner: Academics

 In 1965, Larner began teaching in the English department at Stony Brook, State University of New York, although he had no degrees beyond the B.A.
 He taught classes in poetry and in the modern novel from 1965 through 1969, taking the year off in 1968, when he won an N.E.A. grant in the first year they were given to individual artists.
 He would later teach, for one year, at the John F. Kennedy School of Government at Harvard University.

 Eugene McCarthy campaign, 1968

-In March 1968, Larner became a principal speechwriter for Eugene McCarthy in his campaign for President, working with him closely from the Wisconsin primary (when LBJ, knowing he was about to lose, announced he would not run for re-election), through the California primary (at the end of which Robert F. Kennedy was assassinated), through the convention in Chicago, where the police were rioting in the streets as Larner wrote and faxed the famous seconding speech which Julian Bond gave for McCarthy, just in time to save Bond (who had never met McCarthy) embarrassment, and help to put him on the map politically.
+In March 1968, Larner became a principal speechwriter for Eugene McCarthy in his campaign for President.
 Afterwards Larner wrote a book, Nobody Knows, about his travels with the McCarthy campaign, and most of it was serialized in Harpers Magazine in April and May 1969.
 This book got good reviews and was widely read by many who participated in the campaign and wondered what happened to McCarthy after the assassination of Robert Kennedy.